-Each domain (Creative Arts, Sport, Academic & Mission) has its own eligibility criteria which can be found on the College Website: Colours Process.
+Each domain (Mission, Academic, Creative Arts and Sport) has its own eligibility criteria which can be found on the College Website: Colours Process.
 However, there are four common ideals that apply across all areas:

 The Ideal of Excellence

-Awards should be reserved for students whose achievements identify them as outstanding in all respects: attitude, performance, outcomes.
+Awards should be reserved for students whose achievements identify them as outstanding in all respects: attitude, performance and outcomes.

 The Ideal of Commitment